atk14/CookieConsent/README.md

 Usage
 -----

-Checking whether a category of the cookie consent is accepted or not in Javascrip and PHP:
+Checking whether a category of the cookie consent is accepted or not in JavaScript and PHP:

 #### Javascript